mtanghu/LEAP/README.md

-# Additive Attention Is All You Need?
+# Linear Explainable Attention in Parallel (LEAP)

-This project **heavily** adapts Additive Attention first introduced in [Fastformer: Additive attention can be all you need](https://arxiv.org/abs/2108.09084) by Wu et al. (2021) specifically for the purposes of causal language modeling.
-We use a different structure and linearize the global attention mechanism originally described in a way that is parallelizable.
-Furthermore we use a different multi-head Additive Attention formulation as well add the novel contribution of linear local attention.
+This project implements a novel linear attention mechanism based on cumulative sums that are attention weighted.

 Positive aspects of this approach (some novel):